n. Provisions, contingent liabilities and contingent assets

 Basic earnings per equity share is computed by dividing the net profit after tax attributable to the equity shareholders by the weighted average number of equity shares outstanding during the year.
 Diluted earnings per equity share is computed by dividing adjusted net profit after tax by the aggregate of weighted average number of equity shares and dilutive potential equity shares during the year.

-Ministry of Corporate Affairs (“MCA”) notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-Forthe year ended March 31,2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+Ministry of Corporate Affairs (“MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+During the year ended March 31,2025, MCA has notified Ind AS 117 - Insurance Contracts and amendments to Ind AS 116 - Leases, relating to sell and leaseback transactions, applicable from April 1,2024.
+The Company has assessed that there is no significant impact on its financial statements.

 The Company measures financial instruments such as derivatives and certain investments, at fair value at each balance sheet date.